Egor3f/rssalchemy/README.md

 <img src="frontend/wizard-vue/src/assets/logo.png" alt="logo" width="300"/>
 </p>

-## About
+---

-RSS Alchemy is a website-to-rss converter, like RSSHub, RSS-bridge or Rss.app.
+**RSSAlchemy** is a website-to-rss converter, like RSSHub, RSS-bridge or Rss.app.
 Here are main features:

 - Convert arbitrary website to RSS feed using CSS selectors
 - Dynamic websites are supported using headless chrome (playwright)